David Ayres: Post-hockey career

 On October 5, 2021, it was announced that David Ayres had joined the CBD company CaniBrands as a brand ambassador.

 On October 26, 2021, the Carolina Hurricanes announced that James Corden would produce a movie based on David Ayres’ story that would become a Disney feature film.
 It is also expected that David Ayres will play himself in several scenes of the movie.

-Ayres made his coaching debut as head coach of the Southern Professional Hockey League’s Vermilion County Bobcats on April 7, 2022 against the Evansville Thunderbolts at the Ford Center, but was replaced by season's end.
+Ayres made his coaching debut as head coach of the SPHL’s Vermilion County Bobcats on April 7, 2022 against the Evansville Thunderbolts at the Ford Center, but was replaced by season's end.

+On August 12, 2022, the Port Perry Lumberjacks announced David Ayres as their head coach for the 2022–23 season.
+After going 10–28–4 and getting swept in the first round of the playoffs by the Uxbridge Bruins, he was not brought back for the 2023–24 season.